 - Large bowel removed and sent to histology so currently envisioning this sitting in a large jar

-My surgery took a grand total of 7 and a half hours.
-Then I went missing for two hours after and was then winged to intensive care.
+My surgery took a grand total of seven and a half hours.
+Then, I went missing for two hours after and was winged to intensive care.
 They were having issues with getting my pain levels under control and trying to work out what was going on with my lactate levels.

-Once I was on Intensive care, I saw my Mum who was a nervous wreck who produced a lady teddy, new bootie slippers and a lady and the tramp tracksuit.
-(I set my mum and Ben a mission impossible style task to keep them occupied.
+Once I was in intensive care, I saw my Mum who was a nervous wreck and she produced a lady teddy, new bootie slippers and a Lady and the Tramp tracksuit.
+I set my Mum and Ben a Mission Impossible-style task to keep them occupied.
 Ben then questioned the doctors as to the if’s, what’s and buts and they tucked me in and left.

-I honestly couldn’t tell you what I was up to on Intensive care, I really don’t remember anything until the late Monday afternoon as I requested on the Monday morning to be taken off all the IV pain medications as I was scratching myself red raw on the Iv Oxycodone and I wasn’t in the best of moods.
-Mum said I was tetchy, Ben as diplomatic as ever said I was doing well.
+I honestly couldn’t tell you what I was up to on intensive care.
+I really don’t remember anything until the late Monday afternoon as I requested on the Monday morning to be taken off all the IV pain medications, as I was scratching myself red raw on the Iv Oxycodone and I wasn’t in the best of moods.
+Mum said I was tetchy and Ben, as diplomatic as ever, said I was doing well.

 Day 3- Day 9

-Praise be Bertha started working.
-It was a bit touch and go as she wasn’t behaving but once she started there was no stopping her and I had my first leak that evening and a lovely night nurse who helped me change the bag and get cleaned up along with wondering if we could use a suction machine to try and get the bag back on as it was rather volcanic to say the least.
+Praise be, Bertha started working.
+It was a bit touch-and-go as she wasn’t behaving, but once she started there was no stopping her and I had my first leak that evening.
+A lovely night nurse helped me change the bag and get cleaned up, and we wondered if we could use a suction machine to try and get the bag back on as it was rather volcanic to say the least.

-The words post op ileus and me going oh not again.
-I have written a blog post to explain my 8 days with ileus.
-Post op ileus is just a part of a reoccurring nightmare for me along with the start of the projectile vomiting as I was trying fluids to get the bowels restarted.
+The words post-op ileus and me going, ‘oh not again.’
+I have written a blog post to explain my eight days with ileus.
+Post-op ileus is just a part of a reoccurring nightmare for me, along with the start of the projectile vomiting as I was trying fluids to get the bowels restarted.

 I was back to IV drips to keep me hydrated, dealing with being sick and finally had my central line and bottom drain removed.
-I have to admit; the drain removal process always takes my breath away but managed to make the nurse laugh that much she was crying so that was considered a successful day.
+I have to admit, the drain removal process always takes my breath away, but I managed to make the nurse laugh so much that she was crying, so that was considered a successful day.

-I am losing track of the days now and I am rather crabby but behaving and saying to my morning Doctors Rounds I am doing great, got being sick down to not in 24 hrs, then it happened , I was sick in front of them and a fair amount of discussion about NG tubes, anyone who knows me my worst fear is that blasted tube and I’m having one on one conversations with my body telling it to buck up its ideas as I will never forgive her if I have to have one of those tubes.
-I also got an outing outside the hospital in a wheel chair pushed and pulled by ben and some lovely snuggles with my daughter.
+I am losing track of the days now and I am rather crabby, but behaving, and saying to my morning doctors that I am doing great, hadn’t been sick in 24 hours, and then it happened.
+I was sick in front of them and there was a fair amount of discussion of NG tubes.
+Anyone who knows me, knows my worst fear is that blasted tube and I’m having one-on-one conversations with my body, telling it to buck up its ideas, as I will never forgive her if I have to have one of those tubes.
+I also got an outing outside the hospital in a wheelchair pushed and pulled by Ben and some lovely snuggles with my daughter.

-I had my tummy drain removed followed by some large amounts of clotted blood that followed the tube out.
-Another projectile vomit incident and IV fluid bags being attached again as my fluid output was down to 6 litres but needed to be less.
+I had my tummy drain removed, followed by some large amounts of clotted blood that followed the tube out.
+There was another projectile vomit incident and IV fluid bags being attached again as my fluid output was down to six litres, but needed to be less.

-Morning Doctor rounds, as long as I am well behaved, and my body does what it meant to do, I am allowed home tomorrow, Happy dance to the best of my walking wounded abilities and make the phone calls.
-Day goes on as normal, me sleeping most of it away
+Morning doctor rounds – as long as I am well behaved, and my body does what it meant to do, I am allowed home tomorrow.
+I happy dance to the best of my walking wounded abilities and make the phone calls.
+Day goes on as normal, me sleeping most of it away.

 I am being discharged.
 I get to go home and sleep in my own bed.

-This for me is a typical recovery period whilst in hospital.
-I then spent a further 3 weeks at home, migrating from bed to sofa, managing to shower on my own and then getting dressed etc.
+This, for me, is a typical recovery period whilst in hospital.
+I then spent a further three weeks at home, migrating from bed to sofa, managing to shower on my own and then getting dressed etc.

 This surgery has pretty much bowled me over and I have to say the recovery has been hard for me.
-I am a very active person both in spirit and mind.
-I will shamefully admit to throwing a few tantrums as wasn’t liking not being able to help with anything at home.
-I sucked it up and now I am getting back into the stride of regaining back my life with no more Diversion Colitis, no more fissures and no more pain caused by things bypassing my loop ileostomy.
+I am a very active person, both in spirit and mind.
+I will shamefully admit to throwing a few tantrums as I wasn’t liking not being able to help with anything at home.
+I sucked it up and now I am getting back into the stride of regaining back my life with no more diversion colitis, no more fissures and no more pain caused by things bypassing my loop ileostomy.

-As always, I shall keep you updated on my trails and errors whilst I get back to feeling like myself.
+As always, I shall keep you updated on my trials and errors whilst I get back to feeling like myself.